crazyshubham/exp-three-phase-induction-motor-iitk/experiment/aim.md

+1. To study the effect of phase change of three phase induction motor .
-To study running & speed reversal of a 3-phase induction motor and record speed in both direction
+2. To calculate the speed in both direction .